 In this shooting mode, you set the shutter speed and the camera will set the corresponding aperture in order to achieve a proper exposure.
-In Shutter Priority mode, you can set the shutter for intervals ranging from eight full seconds to 1/4000 of a second, although the camera has built-in limitations on the use of the fastest and slowest shutter speeds.
-For example, if ISO is set to
+In Shutter Priority mode, you can set the shutter for intervals ranging from 30 seconds to 1/4000 of a second, although the camera has built-in limitations on the use of the fastest and slowest shutter speeds.

-Auto or 1600, the slowest shutter speed available is one second.
-If ISO is set to 800, the slowest shutter speed available is two seconds.
-If the aperture is set to f/2.8, the fastest shutter speed available is 1/2000 second at the wide-angle setting.
+For example, if the ISO is set above 3200, the slowest shutter speed available is 15 seconds, and if the aperture is set to f/2.8, the fastest shutter speed available is 1/2000 second.
 In addition, the zoom range of the lens has a limiting effect on the availability of the fastest shutter speeds.
 For example, the fastest shutter speed available when the lens is zoomed fully in to the telephoto position is 1/2500 second.
 The chart in Table 3-1 sets forth some of these limitations.